exoclime/THOR/README.md

    $ make VERBOSE=1
 ```

-If if fails, check the makefile variables output at the beginning of the compilation, it shows the variables and the path detected for h5, which is a common cause of issue during compilation.
+If it fails, check the makefile variables output at the beginning of the compilation, it shows the variables and the path detected for h5, which is a common cause of issue during compilation.